jekyll/minima/team.md

 ## Interested in joining?

+Say something about the group, poly and MOntreal

 Send an email with the subject: "[Name], lab-position applicant" to ADD_ADDRESS containing:

 1. A short note stating your research interests and experience (see example).